• Menu

 What to ask your barber

-Lots of volume and gradually growing the hair lengths is what this haircut shows and a perfectly drawn fade cut.
+Lots of volume and gradually growing hair lengths are what this haircut shows as a perfectly drawn fade cut.

-Named so because of the slightly tilde hair, creating the illusion of a Slope, this hairstyle is all about fine trimming the hair ends.
+Named so because of the slight tilde hair, creating the illusion of a Slope, this hairstyle is all about fine trimming the hair ends.

 Source